quantmind/lux/luxsite/docs/tutorials/extensions.rst

 An :class:`.Extension` can register several callbacks which are invoked at different points during the application live-span.
-These callbacks receive as first positional argument, the :class:`.App` instance running the web site and are implemented by adding some of the following methods to your extension class:
+These callbacks receive as first positional argument, the :class:`.Application` instance running the web site and are implemented by adding some of the following methods to your extension class: